pasqualegravante/rle/README.md

 CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC
 DDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDD
 ```
-Instantly is noticeable that for some reason D's are more than the original file but it has the same size, so the other letters must be less than what is supposed to be,
+Instantly is noticeable that for some reason D's are more than the original file, but the size is kept, consequently also other letters' count is different.

 ## Author
 👋 Hi, I’m a first-year Computer Science student passionate about understanding how things work under the hood.